 Since we first published our State of Charge report in 2012, the environmental benefits of electric vehicles (EVs) have continued to grow.
-Two-thirds of all Americans now live in areas where driving an EV produces fewer climate emissions than almost all comparable gasoline and gasoline hybrid cars—a fact attributable to more efficient EVs and an increasingly clean electricity grid.
+Driving the average EV is responsible for fewer global warming emissions than the average new gasoline car everywhere in the US—a fact attributable to more efficient EVs and an increasingly clean electricity grid.

 A life cycle analysis of EVs